 Futhark supports a range of integer types, floating point types, and booleans (see Primitive Types and Values).
 A numeric literal can be suffixed with its desired type, such as 1i8 for an eight-bit signed integer.
-Un-adorned integers have type i32 and un-adorned decimal numbers have type f64 (double precision float).
+Un-adorned numerals have their type inferred based on use.
+This only works for built-in numeric types.